StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 and discuss the issues that caused the student to fall into Inactive status.
 Reinstatement of Active status is at the discretion of the instructor.

+## Attendance

+Attendance will be taken daily.
+Generally, only absences that have been previously approved by the instructor or that are related to a medical issue (with accompanying documentation from a medical professional) will be considered excused.
+All excused absences must be documented via email with the instructor.

+Students that accumulate two unexcused absences within a three-week period will become Inactive.

 ## Class Activities

 On a typical day of class,